spack/spack-tutorial/tutorial_environments.rst

    :emphasize-lines: 1-2

-Notice that we did *not* need to pass any special arguments to the compiler, such as include paths or libraries.
+Notice that we only needed to pass the include path to the compiler.
 We also see that ``Hello world`` is output for each of the ranks and the version of ``zlib`` used to build the program is printed.

 We can confirm the version of ``zlib`` used to build the program is in our environment using ``spack find``: